STMicroelectronics/STM32CubeMP2/Projects/STM32MP215F-DK/Examples_LL/USART/USART_Communication_Rx_IT/readme.txt

 On a specific value ('S' or 's'), LED3 is turned On.
 Received character is echoed on Tx line.
 On press on User push-button, LED is turned Off.
-In case of errors, LED turns ON continuosly.
+In case of errors, LED turns ON continuously.

 @par Keywords